← Back to 後漢書

 []

 Note [2]: gui and zhang are ritual jades.
 A zhang is half a scepter jade.
-Guo Tai predicted Liu Ru would be a man of virtue.
-The ode compares a gentleman to scepter jades.
+Xie Cheng's book says, "Linzong sighed that Ru had the substance of gui and zhang and in the end would be a man of fine virtue."
+The Odes says, "Like gui, like zhang—fine fame, fine expectation.

 178